Guide

 Paste as text when readability matters

 If the recipient should be able to read the content in the browser right away, use a text share.
-This works well for logs, config samples, snippets, and copied terminal output.
+This works well for logs, config samples, code snippets, notes, and copied terminal output.

 Upload a file when packaging matters